 Run it in TerraNova →Four OEMs dominate the supply side of the CAFE-III credit market under base-case assumptions: Tata, MG-JSW, BYD, and Volvo.
 Tata is in a league of its own on absolute volume.

 Both are essentially pure-EV plays at the India end of their portfolios.
 BYD's Atto 3, Seal, and Sealion 7 generate large per-unit credits but low absolute volumes (~5,000 units in FY26).
-Volvo's EX30, EX40, and XC40 Recharge fleet, alongside its all-EV-by-2030 commitment, puts it on the supply side, but at ~3,000 units the absolute contribution is small.
+Volvo's EX30, EX40, and XC40 Recharge fleet, alongside its 90–100%-electrified-by-2030 ambition (the all-EV-by-2030 pledge was dropped in September 2024), puts it on the supply side, but at ~3,000 units the absolute contribution is small.

 Most of the volume on the demand side comes from large makers with thin BEV mixes today and high ICE/SHEV legacy positions.
-Maruti is the single largest net buyer by absolute exposure simply because of its 1.82M-unit base.
+Maruti is the single largest net buyer by absolute exposure simply because of its 1.87M-unit base.

-Hyundai (614K units) and Kia (285K units) together represent ~900K units of net-buyer exposure.
-Hyundai's Creta EV launches FY26, Carens EV in FY27, with Inster imported as a niche play.
-Kia's EV6 stays niche; Carens EV planned.
-The Hyundai-Kia parent has a deep global BEV portfolio but localisation is the bottleneck.
+Hyundai (~578K units) and Kia (~279K units) together represent ~860K units of net-buyer exposure.
+Hyundai's Creta EV (launched January 2025) did ~5.6K units in FY26; Kia's Carens Clavis EV (launched 2025) did ~4.5K.
+The Hyundai-Kia parent has a deep global BEV portfolio but localisation is the bottleneck — both ran ~1–2% BEV mixes in FY26.

 A few OEMs sit in a structurally awkward place: too large to ignore, too small to invest in a domestic BEV platform, with a model strategy that does not match the multiplier stack.
 Honda is the canonical example.